Died 1782.Died 1782. He came from a long-established Irish family, and was the youngest of five sons..

 He recommissioned the Niger 32 in the summer of 1775, sailing for North America in September, and two days after the relief of Quebec on 6 May he arrived in escort of the 47th Regiment.
 In June 1777 he was commanding the Niger 32 at New York, returning to Portsmouth with the Hessian General Baron Von Heister and despatches in the middle of August whereupon he left the vessel.

 He joined the Worcester 64 at the beginning of 1779, going out to India from St. Helen’s in March under the orders of Rear-Admiral Sir Edward Hughes, and he saw action with pirates in the Indian Ocean.
-He commanded the Worcester at the Battle of Sadras on 17 February 1782, and at that of Providien on 12 April 1782, but following the latter battle he was relieved of his command by Hughes who clearly thought him not up to the mark.
+He commanded the Worcester at the Battle of Sadras on 17 February 1782 where due to the method of the French attack his ship was little engaged and suffered no casualties, and at that of Providien on 12 April 1782 where he lost eight men killed and twenty-six wounded, but following the latter battle he was relieved of his command by Hughes who clearly thought him not up to the mark.

 On 4 August 1782 he survived the wrecking of the East Indiaman Grosvenor which having sailed from Ceylon for England went ashore on the coast of Caffraria, the modern day Eastern Cape of South Africa.
 Sadly however he and a faithful boy-servant who remained by his side lost their lives on the journey over hostile land to Cape Town when Captain Talbot was unable to keep up with the rest of the party.
 Of the one hundred and twenty-three survivors of the wreck only eighteen eventually reached civilisation.